TerryZ/bDialog/README.md

 - mask layer block all element when data loading
 - toast dialog, provide `info`、`warning`、`error`、`success` types and 6 corner position
 - flexible style setting
-- When the browser size changes, the window is automatically repositioned to the center of the browser
+- when browser size changes, the dialog will automatically repositioned to the center of the browser
 - dialog area outside the click, the window automatically positioning and other scenes have a corresponding reminder animation

 <br><br>